SWOT Analysis Worksheet: 2.1.1

 Examples of Threats:

-• Self-doubt before big games
+Self-doubt impacting confidence before big games

 Your Answer: